 There are a number of typical problems that a company’s strategist faces when implementing the Balanced Scorecard framework.
 Sometimes, they might look like disadvantages of the framework, but I believe it’s all about finding the right way to use this powerful business tool.
 This checklist will help.

 I divided possible situations into the green, yellow, and red zones so that you can quickly learn if your Balanced Scorecard is at risk and how to fix it.
-This checklist is also available in the form of an infographic.

 1. Who Designed the Balanced Scorecard for Your Organization?